eMetaboHUB/Forum-LiteraturePropagation/README.md

 sftp forum@ftp.semantic-metabolomics.org:/Propagation/Human1_1.7/2021/RDF/*.ttl.gz
 ```

+Predictions supplementary data and html reports:

-The data.tar.gz archive contains all the contributors tables for each of the 35585 extracted and provided associations.
-Reciprocally, the report.tar.gz contains all the associated html reports.
+The **data.tar.gz** archive contains all the contributors tables for each of the 35585 extracted and provided associations.
+Reciprocally, the **report.tar.gz** contains all the associated html reports.

 ## Environment